gwilku/jscan-docs/general/getting_started.rst

 Free
 ====
 Straight after installation JScan allows you to connect to your vehicle (as long as it is supported of course) and *read* the data from the ECU.
-This means, that you can run a Quick Diagnostic but also take a look into ECU settings to see current values (for example wheel size, gear ratios, various features status etc.)
+This means, that you can run a Quick Diagnostic but also take a look into ECU settings (via Adaptations) to see current values (for example wheel size, gear ratios, various features status etc.)

 License
 =======